tkozuch/AudioSlicer/README.md

 ### To run all tests

-(As described Selenium tests need to have BROWSER_DRIVER env var set.)
+(As described Selenium tests need to have BROWSER_DRIVER env var set.
+This might now work currently.)

 Locally:
 `python manage.py test slicing_app.tests`

-## Built With
--Django framework
--Bootstrap
--Jquery
--Celery

 ## Author